wenzhaojia2000/hpc-phas0102-2022/assignments/assignment_4.md

 # Assignment 4 - Solving a finite element system

 This assignment makes up 30% of the overall marks for the course.
-The deadline for submitting this assignment is **5pm on Thursday 15 December 2022**.

-Coursework is to be submitted using the link on Moodle.
-You should submit a single pdf file containing your code, the output when you run your code, and your answers to any text questions included in the assessment.
-The easiest ways to create this file are:

-- Write your code and answers in a Jupyter notebook, then select File -> Download as -> PDF via LaTeX (.pdf).
-- Write your code and answers on Google Colab, then select File -> Print, and print it as a pdf.

 Tasks you are required to carry out and questions you are required to answer are shown in bold below.

 ## The assignment